mrquincle/aim_modules/DirichletModule/README.md

 <img src="https://github.com/mrquincle/aim_modules/raw/master/DirichletModule/docs/images/init.jpg" width="320" height="240"
 	title="Initial cluster" hspace="10"/>
 <img src="https://github.com/mrquincle/aim_modules/raw/master/DirichletModule/docs/images/clusters.jpg" width="320" height="240"
-	title="After 1000 iterators" hspace="10"/>
+	title="After 2000 iterations" hspace="10"/>

-If we run Gibbs sampling for 1000 iterators.
-Note that this image concerns a single Gibbs step.
-It still needs to be thinned (because it is a Markov chain), burned in (skip first samples) and averaged (over samples to get expected values for the random variables involved: the clusters).
+In the images above at the left we start clustering, at the right we are at the 2000th Gibbs sampling step.
+Note that this image visualizes a single Gibbs step.
+To get a nice posterior you will need to consider multiple results.
+It needs to be thinned (because it is a Markov chain), burned-in (skip first samples) and averaged (over samples to get expected values for the random variables involved: the clusters).

 ## How fast is it?